ts-docs/ts-docs/docsPages/Guides/Options.md

 Where to generate the files.
 This option is set to `./docs` by default.

+### json

+ts-docs will create a json file at the given path with all the project data which it uses to create the documentation, instead of actually creating the documentation.

 ### customPages

 A path to a directory of custom pages.
 Inside that folder, each inner-folder is a category and each file inside that folder is a custom page.